How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Introduction

-Recent approaches to automated testing for \ac{llm}s considering ethical concerns focus on generating \emph{adversarial attack}s.
-Adversarial attacks, also called Jailbreak prompts in this context, add malicious prefixes or postfixes to given prompts to elicit outputs that should not be given by aligned \ac{llm}s~\cite{DBLP:journals/corr/abs-2310-04451,DBLP:journals/corr/abs-2312-02119}.
+Recent approaches to automated testing for \ac{llm}s considering ethical concerns focus on generating \emph{adversarial attack}s. \blue{Adversarial attacks, also called Jailbreak prompts in this context, add malicious prefixes or postfixes to given prompts to elicit affirmative response, essentially aiming to bypass refusal mechanisms of aligned \ac{llm}s~\cite{DBLP:journals/corr/abs-2310-04451,DBLP:journals/corr/abs-2312-02119}.
+Jailbreak attacks typically generate out of distribution prompts that do not fit in day-to-day human-to-\ac{llm} interactions~\cite{DBLP:journals/corr/abs-2402-13457} (\eg they contain unnatural prefixes or randomly fuzzed sections).
 Jailbreak techniques suffer from scalability issues when attacks heavily rely on manually crafted prompts~\cite{kang2023exploiting}.
-Existing automated Jailbreak attacks are typically white-box, meaning they require access to open-source \acp{llm} to exploit internal information, such as layer structure, weights, and gradient information.
-Furthermore, attacks typically generate semantically meaningless (or out of distribution) prompts that do not fit in day-to-day human-to-\ac{llm} interactions~\cite{DBLP:journals/corr/abs-2402-13457} (\eg they contain unnatural prefixes or randomly fuzzed sections).
+Existing automated Jailbreak attacks are typically white-box or gray-box.
+White-box attacks require access to open-source \acp{llm}, exploiting internal details such as model architecture and weights.
+Gray-box attacks, by contrast, do not rely on direct access to the model's structure but instead leverage internal information like token-level probability distributions.
+A representative example in this class of approaches is AutoDAN~\cite{DBLP:journals/corr/abs-2310-04451}.}

-In this work, we explore the extent to which \acp{llm} can be pushed to generate toxic responses, even when alignment measures are in place, through automatically generated \emph{natural} day-to-day interactions.
+In this work, we explore the extent to which \acp{llm} can be pushed to generate toxic responses through automatically generated \emph{natural} day-to-day interactions.
 The generation of natural, realistic prompts that can trigger toxic degeneration is challenging for several reasons. \ac{llm}s take as input arbitrary natural language prompts leading to a huge search space.
 Natural language has complex grammatical and syntactical rules that are difficult to replicate accurately with mainstream \emph{fuzzing} methods~\cite{SteinhofelZ24}.
 Generated prompts need to be logically coherent and, at the same time, consistently trigger toxic degeneration avoiding repetitive and predictable patterns.
 While fuzzing can, in principle, introduce variety through randomness, ensuring that this randomness results in realistic and meaningful prompts remains challenging.

 We address these challenges by introducing \approachName, an automated \emph{search-based} testing~\cite{McMinnICST11} framework that assesses the proneness to toxic text generation of a target \ac{llm}, referred to as \acf{sut}. \approachName adopts a $1+\lambda$ Evolution Strategy~\cite{BackS93ES} (ES).
 Starting from a given \emph{seed} (\ie initial prompt) and, for each iteration, the strategy searches for new prompts (\ie mutants) using a second \ac{llm} called \acf{pg}.
 The \ac{pg} creates the mutants by evolving prompts in the neighborhood of the previous generation.
 To synthesize an automated quantitative \emph{oracle}, we operationalize the notion of toxicity by relying on existing pre-trained classifiers widely used for content moderation~\cite{perspectiveapi}.
 The oracle returns a score that can be interpreted as confidence level of toxicity~\cite{GehmanGSCS20}.
 This way, \approachName can move towards the neighbor which yields a higher score to push the evolution towards increasingly toxic responses.
 Our approach is \emph{black-box}, as it does not require any internal information from the \ac{llm} \ac{sut}.